1-800-832-7191

 The Tides in Long Island Sound

 Tides in Long Island Sound are challenging to say the least.
-The Sound is connected to the Atlantic Ocean at both ends.
+The Sound connects to the Atlantic Ocean at both ends.
 The Race at the eastern end, connects to the Atlantic via Block Island Sound.
 Hell Gate at the western end, connects to the East River and New York Harbor.
 Tides in the Sound are semidiurnal.
 That means there are two high tides and two low tides each day.
 However, the timing and strength of these tides vary across the Sound due to its shape and the dual openings.
-They are also affected by the moons cycle and tilt of the earth’s axis.
+The moons cycle and tilt of the earth’s axis plays a role as well.

 What is Long Island Sound

 Long Island Sound is a tidal estuary between Connecticut and Long Island.
-A tidal estuary is a partially enclosed coastal body of water where freshwater from rivers and streams meets and mixes with saltwater from the ocean.
-These areas are influenced by tides, which cause the water level and salinity to change regularly.
-This creates what is known as brackish water, which is saltier than freshwater but less salty than seawater.
+Freshwater and saltwater mix in a tidal estuary, a partially enclosed coastal body of water.
+Tides cause the water level and salinity to change regularly.
+This process creates brackish water, which contains more salt than freshwater but less than seawater.
 Currents can reverse direction depending on the tide.
 This is why estuaries are rich in nutrients and support diverse ecosystems.
 They serve as nurseries for many marine species.

 Why do Estuaries matter?
 Estuaries support birds, fish, shellfish, and plant life.
 Many cities and ports are located on estuaries due to their access to both inland and oceanic routes.
 They help protect inland areas from storm surges and flooding.

 The Race is a narrow, deep channel at the eastern end of Long Island Sound.
-It is known for its fast-flowing water and experiences:
+Challanges being:

 Summary